Western use of the swastika in the early 20th century: Spain

 In 1914, Euzkeltzale-Bazkuna, the group promoting the Basque language in the Bilbao branch of the Basque Nationalist Party proposed a swastika as a silver lapel pin to mark Basque speakers.
 They considered the curvilinear lauburu and the rectilinear swastika as primitive Basque symbols.
 Later Euzkadi advertised the sale of this badge, the euskalorratza, "Basque needle".
 As time passed, it became associated to Basque nationalism.
 Its use became more common from 1931 and the Second Spanish Republic.
 Giant swastikas were painted in the campaign for the Basque Autonomy Act of 1933.

 In 1932, the leftist Basque Nationalist Action (EAE-ANV) chose for its flag a white swastika in a green six-pointed star.
 The swastika was variously said to represent the Basque language and race or happiness, living together.

 By the end of the Republic, the confusion of the Basque nationalist swastika (horizontal and vertical) with the Nazi version (tilted 45 degrees) led to substitution of the "Basque swastika" with the lauburu.
 However, during the Spanish Civil War, some mendigoxale ("mountaineer") corps still used swastikas in their flags.
 The bombing of Gernika by the swastika-bearing German Legion Condor would make clear the incompatibility of both swastika uses.
 The flag used by EAE-ANV during the war already used a lauburu instead of a swastika.

 In 1962, it was possible to find typed swastikas in ETA's clandestine organ Zutik due to the technical difficulty of drawing a lauburu.
 In 1981, the old nationalist Zurizpi tried to claim the swastika for the Basques but had no success.

 Sweden

 The 1872 painting Thor's Fight with the Giants by the Swedish artist Mårten Eskil Winge features a swastika clearly visible in Thor's belt.

-The Swedish company ASEA, now a part of Asea Brown Boveri, used the swastika in its logo from the 1890s to 1933, when it was removed from the logo.
+The Swedish company ASEA, now a part of ABB, in the late 1800s introduced a company logo featuring a swastika.
+The logo was replaced in 1933, when Adolf Hitler came to power in Germany.
+During the early 1900s, the swastika was used as a symbol of electric power, perhaps because it resembled a waterwheel or turbine.
+On maps of the period, the sites of hydroelectric power stations were marked with swastikas.